Skip to main content

 EU DSA Article 26 governs political ad transparency across the EU — first-year data shows uneven member-state activity, Ireland enforcement concentration, and a tiered penalty structure.

 EU DSA Article 26 mandates political advertising transparency across all 27 EU member states — public Ad Library entries with retention periods of at least one year, advertiser identification, targeting parameter disclosure, and audience reach data.
 First-year implementation through May 2026 shows uneven member-state enforcement activity, with Ireland receiving over 60% of cross-border cases as lead supervisory authority for most VLOPs.
-Penalty cases through Q1 2026 reached aggregate figures in the low hundreds of millions of euros, with the structural enforcement bottleneck concentrated in Dublin.
+Practitioner estimates suggest aggregate penalty exposure may run into the hundreds of millions of euros, though no consolidated official figure has been published; the enforcement bottleneck is widely attributed to Dublin's lead-supervisory role.

 Why Article 26 Is the 2026 Compliance Anchor